Gamua/Starling-Extension-Particle-System/README.md

 1. `Particle`: stores the state of a particle, like its position and color
 2. `ParticleSystem`: the base class for particle systems.
 Implements a very simple particle movement.
 To create a custom particle system, extend this class and override the methods `createParticle`, `initParticle`, and `advanceParticle`.
-3. `ParticleDesignerPS`: a particle system subclass that can display particle systems created with the  [Particle Designer][2] from 71squared.
+3. `PDParticleSystem`: a particle system subclass that can display particle systems created with the  [Particle Designer][2] from 71squared.

 Installation
 ------------